Music and Texts of Gary Bachlund

 As with the body of Thomas' work, and in his own words, it is "prose [and poetry] with blood pressure."

 In 1947, before Under Milk Wood, Thomas wrote in a letter to his parents about creating a libretto to a "full length grand opera for William Walton."
-(Ferris, Letters) That proposed collaboration never became real.
+(Ferris, Letters) That proposed collaboration never became a reality.

 In 1953, Aldous Huxley, librettist for The Rake's Progress, suggested Thomas as librettist to Igor Stravinsky.
 An opera was to have been commissioned by Sarah Caldwell and the Opera Workshop of Boston University.
 In a letter to E. F. Bozman, Thomas foretold his upcoming success with the "Stravinsky libretto," as he called it.
 (Ferris, Letters) When the commission did not come, Stravinsky suggested they make "a start on their own" in Los Angeles.
 (Brinnin, Dylan Thomas in America) Thomas' death intervened.